LiveDuo/destack/README.md

 #### 🃏 Delightful Builder

-Powered by [Craft.js](https://craft.js.org/), a minimal page-builder framework.
-The builder was created with simplicity in mind and aims to be quickest way to build a landing page for a side-project.
+Powered by a custom-made minimal page-builder that was created with simplicity in mind.
+It supports altering tailwind CSS classes and CSS properties with the inspector in browser DevTools.

 #### 🕹 Data Ownership